kenny-evitt/ruby-warrior-profiles/Notes about Ruby Warrior.md

 Retreating is walking to or towards a 'safe' space, i.e. a space from which no enemies can attack the warrior.
 Note that in some (possible) levels, there is no safe space that can be reached from the warrior's current space.

 The warrior should always be capable of surviving a full retreat, i.e. reaching a safe space, so that they can then rest.

+If a warrior kills an enemy and there is another enemy in the space after, the second enemy won't attack until the next turn, and, as-of level 6, the only enemy capable of attacking from a non-adjacent space is the archer.

 #### Fighting Archers